Diversity, Equity, and Inclusion

 How to report feedback or issues

 Our desire for this statement is to be a living document that grows with our community; never perfect but always striving to improve.
 We welcome any and all feedback about our statement.
-Please submit your thoughts using our contact form.
+Please submit your thoughts using our contact form or feel free to start a discussion in our Slack workspace.

-If you’d like to share your thoughts “in person”, we encourage you to join the monthly Diversity and Inclusion meeting.
+If you’d like to share your thoughts “in person”, we encourage you to join our monthly Board meetings.

 If you feel that someone is not following these principles and, by extension, our Code of Conduct, we ask that you notify us via our Code of Conduct reporting form.
 Likewise, if you feel that any of our leaders, or the community in general, is not upholding the standards outlined in this document we encourage you to communicate that via the Code of Conduct form, our general contact form, and/or in conversation in Slack, whether public or private.